“A point of creation would be a place where science broke down. One would have to appeal to religion and the hand of God.” Guess who said that?

 History repeated itself in 1981 when Alan Guth proposed “inflation” as an ad hoc mechanism that he believed might resolve long-standing problems in big bang cosmology.
 Eternal-universe lovers leapt onto this new idea, extending it to include “eternal inflation” (and other episodes fit for The Outer Limits).

-Those are the defunct models Grossman wrote about.
+models Grossman wrote about.
 The inning is over, and the anti-beginning team struck out.
 “All the evidence we have says that the universe had a beginning,” Vilenkin concluded.

 For the DVD version of The Privileged Planet, Dr. Jastrow was interviewed at the end of his long, productive career.
 Commenting on God and the Astronomers, he agreed that the expansion of the universe “is a remarkable thing, because it has a very strong theological flavor to it.”
 He acknowledged that a beginning implies a creation.
 A self-avowed materialist and agnostic, though, he realized he “cannot accept that.”
 As an agnostic, he knew that “if there was a beginning, a moment of creation of the universe, then there was a Creator.
 And a Creator is not compatible with agnosticism.”